z3k0sec/z3k0sec/README.md

-- 👋 Hello world!
-I'm @z3k0sec
+- 👋 Hi, I'm @z3k0sec o/
-- 👀 I'm interested in hacking, pentesting, information security and anything related to computers.
+- 👀 I'm interested in hacking, pentesting, information security.
-- 🌱 I’m currently learning for my OSCP.
+- 🌱 I’m currently learning for my OSCP to get a job as penetration tester.
-- 💞️ I’m looking to collaborate on
-- 📫 You can reach me via Twitter @z3k0sec or via E-Mail z3k0sec@proton.me.
+- 📫 You can contact me via Twitter @z3k0sec or via E-Mail z3k0sec@proton.me.

 <!---
 z3k0sec/z3k0sec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.